 Budweiser Budvar Brewery Tour

 Whether or not you are a beer lover, the brewery tour is one of the must-dos in České Budějovice.
 The history of the brewery is interconnected with the history of the city.
-Besides you will learn how beer is made and you will visit the production facilities, which are pretty impressive.
+Besides you will learn how beer is made and will visit the production facilities, which are pretty impressive.
 And of course, there will be some beer tasting involved, as well.

 - January – February: Tuesday – Saturday 9 am – 5 pm; closed on Sunday and Monday